 LEADING INTERIOR DESIGNERS GO HEAD-TO-HEAD IN HOTEL ROOM DESIGN CHALLENGE AT THE HOTEL SHOW

-The 20th edition of the Hotel Show Dubai taking place from 17th to 19th September at Dubai World Trade Centre will showcase some of the UAE’s leading interior designers and fit out contractors competing in the event’s newest feature: The Hotel Room Design Challenge.
+The 20th edition of the Hotel Show Dubai took place from 17th to 19th September at Dubai World Trade Centre showcased some of the UAE’s leading interior designers and fit out contractors competing in the event’s newest feature: The Hotel Room Design Challenge.

-Competing teams will have a designated space within the event to create their room set design, based upon a theme Dubai: A World of Possibility, A Lifetime of Stories.
-Visitors at the event will vote for their favourite room set design during the first and second days of the Hotel Show, and the winning team will be awarded at the Middle East Hospitality Awards on 18th September at the Ritz Carlton DIFC.
+Competing teams had a designated space within the event to create their room set design, based upon a theme Dubai: A World of Possibility, A Lifetime of Stories.
+Visitors at the event voted for their favourite room set design during the first and second days of the Hotel Show, and the winning team was awarded at the Middle East Hospitality Awards on 18th September at the Ritz Carlton DIFC.

 The Hotels Market Report by Ventures Onsite indicates that the ‘GCC is expecting an additional 58,761 hotel rooms to enter the market in 2019.
 Dubai’s hotel room supply alone is expected to reach 132,000 in 2019, with the Emirate aiming to complete 160,000 hotel rooms by October 2020’.

 The Ventures Onsite Report further predicts that the overall GCC interiors and fit-out spend in the hotel sector is expected to be worth US$ 2,984 million in 2019, and the UAE and KSA emerge as high spenders in interior design and fit-out sector in the GCC.